-Cisco is the global leader in supplying the hardware and software infrastructure for supporting the new paradigm of unified communications (UC).
-Cisco's unified communications solution adds to the efficiency of IT networks by slashing operational expenses; integrating multiple collaboration functions with popular software programs to increase user output; facilitating teamwork among employees, associates, and vendors to save time and enhance business results; and streamlining the support of your converged voice and data ecosystem.
+Cisco is the leader in supplying the hardware and software infrastructure required to support the new model of unified communications (UC).
+Cisco's unified communications solution enhances the productivity of information networks by cutting operating costs; integrating rich media functions with popular software applications to increase user output; supporting teamwork among employees, partners, and suppliers to save time and improve business outcomes; and simplifying the support of your communications environment.

-Cisco's UC solutions address several primary product areas:,
+Cisco's UC technology cover several primary product areas:,

 - Call Control Agents for controlling calls and sessions

 - Communications Phones and Softphones to enhance worker engagement

 - Unified Communications Applications for integrated access to presence, IM, voice and video, phone messages, white boarding, and voice/video conferencing

 - IP Gateways for interfacing with public networks and telecommuters